Roofing Calculator guide

 The formula in plain language

 In plain language: The calculator multiplies footprint area by a pitch factor, adds waste, divides by 100 square feet per roofing square, and estimates 3 bundles per square.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a roofing material example before copying the answer.

 How to read the answer